LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    Array objects store zero or more elements and provide random access to those elements by position.
 Positions are 1-based integers.
 Arrays will grow as needed to accommodate new elements.
-Elements can be inserted and removed from arrays at any position, however, inserting an element anywhere but at the end of an array results in all subsequent elements being moved down.
+Elements can be inserted and removed from arrays at any position.
+However, inserting an element anywhere but at the end of an array results in all subsequent elements being moved down.
 Thus, arrays are best used when inserting or removing only at the end of the array.

 Creating Array Objects
 ^^^^^^^^^^^^^^^^^^^^^^